puiterwijk/flask-oidc/docs/index.rst

     String that sets the authentication method used when communicating with the token_introspection_uri.
 Valid values are 'client_secret_post',
     'client_secret_basic', or 'bearer'.
 Defaults to 'client_secret_post'.

+  OIDC_KEYCLOAK_ENABLED
+    Boolean to enable the keycloak support.
+You can enable this in applications where you use keycloak as a resource server and want to administrate all permissions via keycloak. (see decorator check_authorization and OIDC_RESOURCE_SERVER_ONLY)
+    Defaults to False.

+  OIDC_KEYCLOAK_CLIENT_SECRETS
+    String that sets the configuration file for keycloak.
+In this file you configure all secrets and special configurations.
+If you want to see a demo configuration file you can find one in the test directory named "keycloak_authorization.json" Defaults to False.

 API References